Cystoscopies, Bladder Instillations and Hydrodistension for Interstitial Cystitis

 - In the lead up and aftermath, I would take plenty of antibacterial supplements like garlic and vitamin C (NOT ascorbic acid!), as well as probiotics.

-- In the lead up and aftermath, I would take Desert Harvest Super Strength Aloe Vera Capsules both for their effect on the bladder and for the general anti-inflammatory and antibacterial properties of aloe vera.
+- In the lead up and aftermath, I would take Tiny Pioneer Aloe 600 Capsules both for their effect on the bladder and for the general anti-inflammatory and antibacterial properties of aloe vera.

 - I’d ask the doctor to be really slow and gentle.
 It sounds obvious, but I always let doctors, nurses and dentists know that I am nervous and worried.